virgili0/Virgilio/content/purgatorio/define-the-scope-and-ask-questions/frame-the-problem.md

 - the measurability of the success of the project
 - setting a clear target does not create too high an expectation

-I suggest that you use the SMART methodology for projects, which consists of formulating them in a way:
+Virgilio suggests that you use the SMART methodology for projects, which consists of formulating them in a way:

 - **S**pecific
 - **M**easurable